 eHealth is an information system that allows patients to receive high-quality medical assistance from healthcare centres and monitor the efficiency of the State budget.
 Patients sign declarations with their doctors, and the doctors register them in the system.
 The State pays doctors for each patient and ensures patients are guaranteed free-of-charge medical services.

-In February 2022, more than 1,939 medical centres, 24,607 doctors, and almost 28 million patients were registered in the system.
+In March 2023, than 1 939 medical centres, 24 607 doctors, and almost 28 million patients were registered in the system.

-6.8 Cross-border platforms
+4.8 Cross-border Infrastructures

-6.9 Base registries
+4.9 Base Registries

 State Registry of Registries